Paper Mario: The Origami King: Design

-Tose contributed to design and audio in the development of the game.

 Promotion and release

 The game was leaked online a week prior to the game's launch, where players started spreading unannounced content, such as other characters and dialogue, with other people playing the game using PC emulators.
 Nintendo released a trailer announcing The Origami King on May 14, 2020, alongside promotional pamphlets produced exclusively for Japan, before they released the game on July 17.
 The trailer announcement, released on YouTube, appeared without the traditional two-day notice that Nintendo had given previously.
-VentureBeat wrote that the sudden announcement came because Nintendo was still adjusting to the transition of having employees working from home.
+VentureBeat wrote that the sudden announcement came because Nintendo was still adjusting to the transition of having employees working from home with the COVID 19 pandemic.
 Alongside the physical copy, pre-purchases of the game at the Nintendo UK store came with a bonus pack of origami sheets and magnets.
 After release, players discovered multiple glitches in the game that prevented the player from progressing; Nintendo resolved these on August 5.
 On August 28, Nintendo added Olivia, King Olly, and Origami Princess Peach as collectible spirits in Super Smash Bros.
 Ultimate.

 In the game, the first trapped Toad Mario and Olivia discover complains that they have been poorly treated.
 The character says, "What do they have against Toads!
 It's not fair!
 Toads have rights!
 This is Toad abuse!"
 When translated into Traditional Chinese and Simplified Chinese, the quotes about rights and freedom were removed and replaced with, "Return the smooth appearance to Toads!
 Give back the easy life to Toads!", referring to his paper body.
 People who responded to the discovery on Twitter considered the change "unspeakably strange", and some wondered if Nintendo had made these changes because of the Hong Kong national security law.
 The original poster of the comment has received some criticism from people arguing that China could not have interfered and the translation could be a pun.
 Nintendo released no comments about the situation.